 Overview

-FRAM core package is the central package in FRAM that contains functionality for data transformation and definitions of interfaces.
+FRAM core package is the central package of the FRAM modelling framework developed by the Norwegian Water Resources and Energy Directorate (NVE).
+The package contains functionality for data transformation and definitions of interfaces.

 Power market models access data through FRAM core model - a model object that holds the data.
 Core model uses generic data structures and different abstraction levels to perform advanced data manipulations like aggregation, dissaggregation, handling time resolution, unit conversion etc.

-To install only core package, run pip install fram-core.
-But we recommend that you rather start by installing our simple demo.
+To install only FRAM core package, run pip install fram-core.
+But we recommend that you rather start by installing our simple demo to better understand how FRAM works.

 Core model

-Core model represents data as expressions and uses "lazy" approach, i.e. the calculations are not done immediately but are postponed until Expr.evaluate() is called.
+Core model represents data as expressions and uses "lazy" approach, i.e. the calculations are not done immediately but are postponed.
 This approach gives a much better performance when processing large data quantities.
 Data processing expressions are saved inside the components of the core model.

 Components